History of Mexico City: Growth of the city

 From the 1930s on, Mexico City would see an increase in the rate of growth of the city.
 Colonias Roma and Juárez prospered rapidly and this with the wide Paseo de Reforma to help with transportation, led to the establishments of colonias heading west such as Lomas de Chapultepec and Hipodromo, extending the city past the Chapultepec forest (now a park).
-The extension of Insurgentes Avenue southward to where the Chilpancingo Metro station is now, led to the establishment of even more colonias.
+The extension of Insurgentes Avenue southward to where the Chilpancingo Metro station is now, led to the establishment of even more colonias, including Colonia Del Valle.
 Between 1928 and 1953, other western colonias such as Anzures, and Polanco for the wealthy, and colonias 20 de Noviembre, Bondojito, Gertrudis Sánchez and Petrolera for the working class arose with another additional 585 colonias.

 By 1940 Mexico City had become not only the political and economic capital of Mexico, but also the world's largest megalopolis.
 Between 1929 and 1953, growth spread east to establish colonias Federal, Moctezuma and Jardín Balbuena, to the north and urban area included all of Azcapotzalco and reached Ampliacion Gabriel Hernández including Ticoman, Zacatenco and Santa Isabel Tola.
 To the west, the most notable growth was from Lomas de Chapultepec west to the limits of the State of Mexico.
 Areas such as Tacubaya, Villa de Guadalupe, Coyoacán and San Ángel were still considered separate entities.
 A major infrastructure project for mass transit was the ring road, or Anillo Periférico, completed in 1964.
 It allow for quick transit on the periphery of the city, and with easy access to the airport.